kubernetes-sigs/kube-scheduler-simulator/README.md

 See [integrate-your-scheduler.md](simulator/docs/integrate-your-scheduler.md).

-You can create any resources by communicating with kube-apiserver in any ways (kubectl, k8s client library, or web UI described next) and see how scheduling is done.
+You can create any resources by communicating with kube-apiserver in any ways (kubectl, k8s client library, or web UI described next) and see how your Pods are scheduled.

 When you create Pods, Pods will get annotations from the simulator which contains the scheduling results per plugins or extenders.